Review information about the newly implemented Pay-for-Performance Program.

 Physician extenders may provide any service within their scope of practice and as delegated and directed by a physician.

-A genetic counselor or geneticist may conduct a consultation to render an opinion and/or advice.
+A genetic counselor or geneticist may conduct a consultation to render an opinion or advice.
+The following conditions apply:

-Use modifier U7 with all other E/M codes when the physician extender provides services, unless the physician is directly involved more than 50% of the time that is required to provide the health service.
+Use modifier U7 with all other E/M codes when the physician extender provides services, unless the physician is directly involved more than 50 percent of the time that is required to provide the health service.

 Services provided by personnel such as office and clerical workers, lab workers, assistants (for example, surgical and ophthalmic) and aides are not considered physician extender services.
 These services are considered part of a physician's overhead and cannot be billed separately.